Am0rphous/Awesome/Artificial Intelligence/README.md

 ## Image
 - [Bringing-Old-Photos-Back-to-Life](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life) - Bringing Old Photo Back to Life (CVPR 2020 oral)
+- [DALL·E 2](https://openai.com/dall-e-2/) - DALL·E 2 is a new AI system that can create realistic images and art from a description in natural language.
+- [Dalle-flow](https://github.com/jina-ai/dalle-flow) - 🌊 A Human-in-the-Loop workflow for creating HD images from text
+- [Dalle-mini](https://github.com/borisdayma/dalle-mini) - DALL·E Mini - Generate images from a text prompt
 - [Deep_privacy2](https://github.com/hukkelas/deep_privacy2) - DeepPrivacy2 - A Toolbox for Realistic Image Anonymization

 - [ImageAI](https://github.com/OlafenwaMoses/ImageAI) - A python library built to empower developers to build applications and systems with self-contained Computer Vision capabilities.